SkyVenture112/WikipediaGame/README.md

 - Cannot run efficiently in environments with minimal resources (i.e Replit)
 - The further apart two pages are, the less effective the algorithm becomes
+- Does not function when non-existent Wikipedia pages are entered

 ## Future Work